randust/tp/docs/DeveloperGuide.md

 The `execute()` will call `parse(arguments)`to parse all the parameters needed to be edited.

 3. The `INDEX` will be checked to see if it lies within the lower and upper bound.
-The lower bound is set to 1, while the upper bound is done by calling `countExpenses()`, on `ExpenseService`, - 1 since the indexes start from zero.
+The lower bound is set to 1, while the upper bound is done by calling `countExpenses()`, on `ExpenseService`, '- 1' is because the indexes start from zero.

 4. Upon validation of the index, it will call `getExpense(index)` on `ExpenseService` to get an `Expense` object: `original` to be modified.